Marco4413/Pulsar/docs/LANGUAGE.md

 whole execution context.
 It may be provided by native bindings.

-*CustomTypeData* was previously used to hold information about custom typed provided by native bindings.
+*CustomTypeData* was previously used to hold information about custom types provided by native bindings.
 However, the *Custom* type now holds a direct reference to its data.
 As of now, it's no longer used by standard bindings.